Magnus Attefall

 Extending wellness benefits to air freighters

 With the booming global air cargo industry, we’re extending the Humidifier Onboard to widebody freighters like the Airbus A350F.
-This move recognizes that cargo pilots deserve the same health benefits and safety enhancements as their passenger-flying counterparts.
+This move recognises that cargo pilots deserve the same health benefits and safety enhancements as their passenger-flying counterparts.

 Safer skies, healthier pilots

 The introduction of Humidifier Onboard for air freighters marks a significant leap forward in aviation health standards.
-As more operators recognize the importance of cabin humidity for pilot well-being and flight safety, wider adoption of this technology is expected across the industry.
+As more operators recognise the importance of cabin humidity for pilot well-being and flight safety, wider adoption of this technology is expected across the industry.

 Investing in pilot health helps ensure safer skies and a more sustainable future for aviation.